joaodavidbrito/alqueva-app/README.md

 ## Demo here: https://www.joaobrito.pt/alqueva

-Please feek free to suggest any feature or fork this repo.
+Please feel free to suggest any feature or fork this repo.